QuYu/QuYu.github.io/_pages/about.md

   - /about.html
 ---

 I'm a Lecturer in the Department of Computer Science and Engineering at [University of California, Riverside](https://www.ucr.edu) (UCR).
 I used to be an Assistant Project Scientist and a Postdoctoral Researcher at the [Center for Research and Education in Cyber Security and Privacy](https://cresp.cs.ucr.edu) (CRESP) at UCR led by Prof. [Heng Yin](https://www.cs.ucr.edu/~heng).
 I obtained my Ph.D. from the School of Electronic and Information Engineering, [Xi'an Jiaotong University](http://en.xjtu.edu.cn) under the supervision of Prof. Xiaohong Guan in 2015.
 My research interests include Software Security, Software Engineering, and applying Machine Learning and Deep Learning theories to analyzing software systems.
-[My google scholar](https://scholar.google.com/citations?user=gTsJkFkAAAAJ), [My Web of Science Profile](https://www.webofscience.com/wos/author/record/2109000).
+[My Google Scholar](https://scholar.google.com/citations?user=gTsJkFkAAAAJ), [My Web of Science Profile](https://www.webofscience.com/wos/author/record/2109000).

 Awards
 ======